OSGConnect/connectbook/start/resources/jupyter.md

 More information about the JupyterLab interface can be found in the [JupyterLab manual](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).

 JupyterLab can be a helpful resource for teaching and for running small batches of HTCondor jobs for testing and/or troubleshooting purposes.
+JupyterLab jobs also have the option of running post-processing or other analyses on the access point, as opposed to needing to run these steps on an execution point via an HTCondor job.

 # Steps to Accessing and Working in JupyterLab